 Tackles in sports such as football and rugby are common examples.
 Also having the foot planted and twisting the upper body, such as in Netball pivoting, can lead to an ACL injury.

-the MCL in particular can be injured as a result of long term stresses on the ligament, which tend to cause stretching and inflammation of the ligament, without an actual tear.
+the MCL, in particular, can be injured as a result of long-term stresses on the ligament, which tend to cause stretching and inflammation of the ligament, without an actual tear.
 This is caused by increased pressure on the inner knee, usually by faulty biomechanics.
 Overpronation at the foot, combined with weak hip abductors, result in the knee falling inwards and stressing the MCL.

 Knee sprain treatment

-Treament of knee sprains is the same for grade 1 and 2 injuries although more severe injuries will take longer in each stage of treatment.
+Treatment of knee sprains is the same for grade 1 and 2 injuries although more severe injuries will take longer in each stage of treatment.
 Grade 3 injuries are more difficult to treat and may require surgery, especially if any other injuries are involved.

 Stage 1: Rest, Ice, Elevate and Compress to reduce swelling, pain and bruising.
 If necessary, use crutches to enable the knee to rest and reduce the weight on the knee, until pain allows full weight bearing.
 You may be prescribed anti-inflammatory medications such as Ibuprofen to ease the pain.
 Mobility exercises can begin once pain allows.
 This involves gently bending the knee as far as is comfortable.

 Stage 2: Continue with mobility exercises.
 Proceed to full weight bearing as soon as possible.
 A physical therapist may use techniques such as ultrasound or massage to help the ligament to heal.
-Strengthening exercises such as straight leg raises and contracting the quad and hamstring muscles are recommended to avoid a loss of muscle mass.
+Strengthening exercises such as straight leg raise and contracting the quad and hamstring muscles are recommended to avoid a loss of muscle mass.